What a Bedwetting Alarm Actually Does

 A bedwetting alarm is the most evidence-backed treatment for nocturnal enuresis in children — more effective long-term than medication, and recommended by NICE as first-line therapy for children aged seven and above.
 But knowing it works and knowing how to use it are two different things.
 Done properly, an alarm can produce lasting dryness in around two-thirds of children who complete a full course.
-Done without the right preparation, it produces weeks of broken nights and a child who sleeps straight through it.
+Done without the right preparation, it can lead to weeks of broken nights and a child sleeping straight through it.

 This guide covers exactly what to do: before you start, during the programme, and when things don’t go to plan.

-The alarm works by detecting moisture the moment wetting begins, then triggering a sound (or vibration) to wake the child.
+The alarm works by detecting moisture at the moment wetting begins, then triggering a sound or vibration to wake the child.
 Over repeated nights, the brain begins to associate the sensation of a full bladder with waking — eventually before wetting occurs.
 This is conditioning, not willpower.
 The child is not being trained to “try harder.”
 The brain is building a reflex it didn’t previously have.

 This is why the alarm needs time — typically eight to twelve weeks for a meaningful response, and fourteen to sixteen weeks for some children.
 Stopping early is the most common reason it fails.